6. Queue manager

 Although such an approach gives you maximum flexibility, it also means you have more responsibility for the implementation.
 You must write the entire logic inside the callback to perform the following operations:

-Copy data from or to the source
+- Copy data from or to the source

-Ensure that the correct data is copied when processing multiple requests with changing inputs
+- Ensure that the correct data is copied when processing multiple requests with changing inputs

-Perform memory management for data I/O
+- Perform memory management for data I/O

-Run the application when the output tensor is ready
+- Run the application when the output tensor is ready

-class handles some of these
+The QueueManager class handles some of these

 responsibilities and reduces the work you have to do.

-creates and registers callbacks for
+QueueManager creates and registers callbacks for

-object for which an instance of your
+each Anchor object for which an instance of your

-AnchorCallbackPredicate
+AnchorCallbackPredicate predicate

-passed to the QueueManager
+passed to the QueueManager constructor

-returns BIND_USER_CB
+returns BIND_USER_CB.

 Along with callbacks, QueueManager